Find Affordable College Courses

 Of the 230 students majoring in psychology at CU Anschutz, 23% are male and 77% are female.

-With a ranking of #7, Metropolitan State University of Denver did quite well on this year’s most popular schools for psychology students working on their bachelor’s degree.
-MSU Denver is a large public school located in the large city of Denver.
+Metropolitan State University of Denver ranked #7 on this year’s Most Popular Psychology Bachelor’s Degree Schools in the Rocky Mountains Region list.
+MSU Denver is a large public school located in the city of Denver.

 Women make up 76% of the psychology majors at the school.